Get the Marcus mobile banking app

 Having a fixed rate on your debt could also be an attractive option if interest rates are on the rise.

 Good to know: It may be tempting to close credit card accounts after paying them off.
-Just keep in mind that this could also affect your credit utilization ratio because it would be lowering the amount of credit you have.
+Just keep in mind that this could also affect your credit utilization ratio.

 stipple_divider